-Are Liverpool Set to Usurp Arsenal as the Premier League’s ‘Next Best’?
+Are Liverpool set to usurp Arsenal as the Premier League’s ‘next best’?

 The Arsenal v Nottingham Forest odds also make the Gunners a handsome 2/9 favourite to beat the Tricky Trees during the opening weekend of the 2023/24 campaign, while Liverpool’s tough trip to Stamford Bridge makes them a 7/5 chance to start their season with a three-point haul.

-It would be unfair to suggest that Arsenal ‘blew’ the title in 2022/23 despite building a comfortable lead over City at times, but a form line of W3 D3 L3 from mid-April onwards was not exactly the return of prospective champions.
+It would be unfair to suggest that Arsenal ‘blew’ the title last term despite building a comfortable lead over City at times, but a form-line of W3 D3 L3 from mid-April onwards was not exactly the return of a prospective champion.

-Mikel Arteta will have his full range of defensive options available after injuries derailed his side last term, while a free-scoring Gunners side which notched 88 goals last season – without boasting the talents of a proven scorer leading the line – is indicative of their strength at both ends of the pitch.
+Mikel Arteta will have his full range of defensive options available after injuries derailed his side last term, while a free scoring Gunners side that notched 88 goals last season – without boasting the talents of a proven scorer leading the line – is indicative of their strength at both ends of the pitch.

 🤝 2-2 vs Liverpool